Mike Jensen

 Mike Lindemann Jensen ([ˈmɑjk ˈjensn̩]; born 19 February 1988) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club HB Køge.
 He has also been capped by Denmark.

-Jensen joined the Brøndby youth academy at age 13, and made his professional debut for the club in the 2006–07 season as a promising talent.
+Jensen joined the Brøndby youth academy at age 13 and made his professional debut for the club in the 2006–07 season as a promising talent.
 After a loan to Malmö FF, he grew into a key figure on the Brøndby team, making well above 100 appearances for the club.
-In February 2013, Jensen left for Norway to play for top tier club Rosenborg.
-There, he became team captain and was part of the squads winning four league titles and three Norwegian Cups.
+In February 2013, Jensen left for Norway to play for top-tier club Rosenborg.
+There, he became team captain and was part of the squad's winning four league titles and three Norwegian Cups.

 Jensen made his senior international debut for Denmark in August 2010.

 Club career

 Brøndby

 The son of former Brøndby player Henrik Jensen, Mike Jensen moved to the Brøndby youth academy at age 13 from BK Rødovre.
 In 2006, he was promoted to the first team.
 He made his professional debut in the Danish Superliga on 13 August 2006 in a 1–1 draw against Randers, where he came on for Martin Ericsson in the 85th minute.
 On 28 September 2006, he made his European debut in the second leg of the first qualifying round of the UEFA Cup against Eintracht Frankfurt (2–2); he came on in the 86th minute for Thomas Rasmussen.
 In the league, he made 11 appearances during the 2006–07 season, as he won the 2006 Danish U19 Player of the Year award.
 He scored his first senior goal in the 3–1 win over Silkeborg.
 In the following season, he made 13 appearances.

 In July 2008, Jensen moved on loan to Allsvenskan club Malmö FF on a six-month deal and made 10 appearances.
 After the loan deal ended, he returned to Brøndby and found himself on the bench again, but became a regular during the 2009–10 season.
 With Brøndby, he failed to qualify for the group stage of the 2010–11 UEFA Europa League with the team being knocked out by Portuguese club Sporting CP in the play-off round.